Benemrxr/toolkits-architectures/Report_5.md

 a web application.
 How could you structure your product as a microservice architecture

+Our model uses 2 epochs, meaning there are 2 iterations to build the model (more epochs don’t really improve metrics and could even lead to overfitting and even worsen).
+We can use flask as a tool to deploy it as a web application for our customers.
+We would have backend and front end as our architecture (backend: our model, flask, docker, DB; frontend: web app and its UI, docker, nginx).
+A great benefit of using microservices is, that they loosely connect via APIs to form a microservices-based application architecture.
+This architecture offers greater agility and pluggability because we can develop, deploy, and scale each microservice independently.
+We could have a microservice in (todo: thinking of some plausible microservices)

 > - Describe the process step by step with the example of an E-mail spam detector.
 Assume you want to provide a service where customers can send their E-mails to (f.e. a web page where you can upload E-mail text).
 The